 Flow Cytometry: The basics

 I believe that in order for us to understand any concept in science, we first need to be presented with a problem.
 So here is the problem of today’s post: Imagine that you are a cancer researcher, and you want to determine which immune cells are present inside a specific tumour.
 In order to do so, you are able to collect a piece of the tumour to do your analysis.

 Let’s say that your first thought was to analyze these cells under the microscope.
 After prepping the sample, you saw a lot of cells, one next to the other.
 Yes, maybe you saw some different shapes, but that was pretty much it.
 Your initial question, however, was not to analyze cell structure but to determine and quantify the different cell types present inside the tumour.

 So, you decided to change your approach and separate each cell from one another.
 This great idea is the first step required in order to perform Flow Cytometry.
 By separating one cell from another (aka. preparing a single cell suspension) you dilute all the cells in a solution.
 Now what?
 Now you need to characterize it.

-Scientists were extremely clever and they decided to use this natural immune tool to their advantage.
+Scientists were extremely clever and decided to use this natural immune tool to their advantage.
 They generated antibodies against protein A and protein B (and against a huge number of other proteins).
-So, if you add a high amount of the antibody against protein A to your single cell suspension, it will bind to cells that express protein A on their surface.
+So, if you add a high amount of the antibody against protein A to your single-cell suspension, it will bind to cells that express protein A on their surface.
 Since antibodies are usually highly specific, you are now able to tag (label) all cells expressing your protein of interest.

 Now, we need to make sure that each different antibody will “send a different signal”.
 This means that a cell label with antibody A must send a signal which is different from a cell label with antibody B. Finally, we need a machine that will be able to detect this information and report back to us in an easy way.
 Voila!
-This is the idea behind flow cytometry, very trivial, but exceptionally powerful.
+This is the idea behind flow cytometry, which is very trivial, but exceptionally powerful.